The Guns of the South

-The Guns of the South is a alternate history science fiction novel set during the American Civil War by Harry Turtledove.
+The Guns of the South is an alternate history science fiction novel set during the American Civil War by Harry Turtledove.
 It was released in the United States on September 22, 1992.

 The story deals with a group of time traveling members of the Afrikaner Weerstandsbeweging (AWB) from an imagined 21st-century South Africa, who supply Robert E. Lee's Army of Northern Virginia with AK-47s and other advanced technology, medicine and intelligence.
 Their intervention results in a Confederate victory in the war.
 Afterwards, however, the AWB members discover that their ideas for the Confederate States and Lee's are not one and the same as they believed and the general and the men of the South have a violent falling out with the white supremacists from the future.

 Plot

 Alteration of the Civil War

 In January 1864, the Confederate States is on the verge of losing the Civil War against the United States.
 Men with strange accents and oddly-mottled clothing approach Confederate General Robert E. Lee at the headquarters of the Army of Northern Virginia.
-They demonstrate a rifle far superior to all other firearms of the time, operating on chemical and engineering principles that are unknown to Confederate military engineers.
+They demonstrate a rifle far superior to all other firearms of the time, based on advanced technology unknown to Confederate engineers.
 They offer to supply the Confederate Army with the rifles, which they refer to as AK-47s.
 The men, who call their organization "America Will Break" (or "AWB"), establish a base in Rivington in Nash County, North Carolina, along with offices in the Confederate capital of Richmond, Virginia.

-The AWB continues to offer inexplicable intelligence and technology to the Confederacy, including nitroglycerine tablets for treating Lee's heart condition.
+The AWB continues to provide the Confederacy with advanced intelligence, technology, and medicine, including nitroglycerine for Lee's heart condition.
 Finally, Lee questions their leader, Andries Rhoodie, who provides Lee a partially true explanation.
-The men of AWB are Afrikaner Neo-Nazi ultra-nationalists from post-apartheid South Africa, having traveled back 150 years from the year 2014 to change the outcome of the Civil War.
-The newcomers claim that white supremacy has not endured to the modern era and that blacks have marginalized whites.
-Lee is told that President Abraham Lincoln will act as a vicious tyrant during his second term and that his successor, Thaddeus Stevens, will continue his work to ensure that blacks will become the dominant political faction in the former Confederacy, as they outnumber whites in many areas.
+The men of AWB are Neo-Nazi ultra-nationalists from post-apartheid South Africa who have traveled back in time from the year 2014 to change the outcome of the Civil War.
+The newcomers claim that white supremacy has not endured and that blacks have marginalized whites.
+Lee is told that President Abraham Lincoln will act as a tyrant during his second term and that his successor, Thaddeus Stevens, will continue his work to ensure that blacks will become the dominant in the former Confederacy, as they outnumber whites in many areas.
 The AWB says that blacks will take over other countries, including the United Kingdom.

-The AWB men train soldiers to use their new weapons and issue ammunition.
-With the AWB's guns and some direct military aid from the time-traveling Afrikaners, the Army of Northern Virginia drives Union General Ulysses S. Grant's forces out of Virginia.
-In a surprise night attack they capture Washington, thus ending the Civil War.
-Lincoln refuses to flee the capital during their advance and appears on the White House lawn, where he addresses them before personally surrendering to Lee.
+The AWB men trains and equips the Confederate Army of Northern Virginia who drives the Union's forces out of Virginia.
+In a surprise night attack, they capture Washington and end the Civil War.
+Lincoln refuses to flee the capital during their advance and appears on the White House lawn, where he surrenders to Lee.
 The United Kingdom and France recognize the Confederacy, and Lincoln is forced to accept the Confederate victory.